RikkoMatsumato/stalker-lab/README.md

 ## Disclaimer

 This is a fan-made CTF challenge inspired by the S.T.A.L.K.E.R. series.
 All S.T.A.L.K.E.R.-related trademarks and copyrights are property of their respective owners.
 This project is created for educational purposes only.

+## Credit

+Thank you Olex Vel (https://x.com/alex_roqo) for testing the challenge and bringing in his ideas.
+Thank you Bogdan Shchogolev for testing the challenge and contributing handy docker compose launcher.
+And huge shoutout to GSC.
+Thanks you, for finally releasing Stalker2 (if you have a friend who works at GSC, share this repo with them plz).
+Thanks guys, I appreciate it :)

 ![image](https://github.com/user-attachments/assets/6375f136-3874-41d1-8f41-37f7976b7233)